We are happy to announce that we are now providing FREE anonymous rapid HIV self-testing in our office.

 What you need to know:

-- If you want more information, see our HIV Testing Info Guide
+- If you want more information, see CATIE’s HIV Testing Process information page.

 - There is a window period before an HIV test is considered conclusive.
 The window period is 3 weeks to 3 months.